-- Primary Blast Injuries: As the name implies, these are injuries that occur because of the direct impact of a pressurized blast.
-The blast wave can cause injuries all over the body, and it can often damage internal organs.
+- Primary Blast: As the name implies, these are injuries that occur because of the direct impact of a pressurized blast.
+The blast wave can cause damage all over the body, and it can often damage internal organs.
 Some of the areas that are often affected include the lungs, abdomen, eardrums, eyes, and head.

-- Secondary Blast Injuries: These are injuries that happen not from the blast itself, but because of objects, materials, and debris on the set that is dispersed and strikes nearby workers.
+- Secondary Blast: These happen not from the blast itself, but because of objects, materials, and debris on the set that is dispersed and strikes nearby workers.
 Hard and/or sharp objects can cause blunt force trauma or penetrate the skin and damage internal organs.
 Secondary blast injuries can often be severe and life-threatening.

-- Tertiary Blast Injuries: These are injuries that occur when an individual nearby an explosion gets thrown by the force of the blast and experiences a serious fall.
+- Tertiary Blast: These occur when an individual nearby an explosion gets thrown by the force of the blast and experiences a serious fall.
 Depending on how the person lands, they can end up with injuries ranging from fractures to amputations to traumatic brain injuries (TBIs).

-- Quaternary Blast Injuries: These are other types of injuries caused by a blast that do not fit into any of the other three categories.
+- Quaternary Blast: These are caused by a blast that do not fit into any of the other three categories.
 Examples include severe burn injuries, crush injuries, and exposure to toxic substances.